travelmarx/scrapbook101core/docbuild/articles/add-web-api.md

 ***
 <br/>

-We started with the "GET basic" code, then moved to the "GET with no search", and finally the "GET with search".

 Note that in all versions of the GET action, we made the method asynchronous, and that we are using [ActionResult][actionresult] instead of IActionResult.
 The action's return type is inferred from the `T` in the `ActionResult<T>`.